MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 The main tasks for this exercise are as follows:

-1. Create a static HTML page with an HTML form.
-2. Add images and a CSS file.
-3. Add the **UseStaticFiles** middleware.
+1. Create a new project using the ASP.NET Core Empty project template
+2. Run the application
-4. Display an HTML file from within an ASP.NET Core application.
+3. Add an HTML file to the wwwroot folder
+4. Run the application – content of HTML not displayed
+5. Enable working with static files
+6. Run the application – content of HTML is displayed
+7. Add an HTML file outside of the wwwroot folder
+8. Run the application – content of HTML outside wwwroot folder not displayed

 ####	Task 1: Create a new project using the ASP.NET Core Empty project template.

-1. Start Visual Studio 2017 and create a new ASP.NET Core project by using the **ASP.NET Core Web Application** inside the C# template.
+1. Open Visual Studio 2017 and create a new ASP.NET Core Web Application by using the following information:

-2. Review the **Startup.cs** and find the source for the page output.
+-   Name:  **PollBall**
+-   Location:  **Allfiles\Mod03\Labfiles\01_PollBall_begin**
+-   Solution name:  **PollBall**
+-   Create directory for solution: True
+-   Project template:  **Empty**

+2. Add a method for the **Startup** class by using the following information:

+-   Scope: **public**
+-   Return Type: **void**
+-   Name: **Configure**
+-   Parameter Type: **IApplicationBuilder**
+-   Parameter Name: **app**
+-   Parameter Type: **IHostingEnvironment**
+-   Parameter Name: **env**

+3. Add an **app.Run** middleware within the **Configure** method that prints the "Hello World!" text into the browser.

 ####	Task 2: Run the application.

-1. Run the new ASP.NET Core application in **Microsoft Edge** and review the page's output.
+1. Start the  **PollBall**  project with debugging.

-     > **Note**: **Hello Word !** is shown in the browser.
+2. Verify that **Hello Word !** is displayed in the browser.

-2. Close the **Microsoft Edge** window.
+3. Stop debugging.

 ####	Task 3: Add an HTML file to the wwwroot folder.